kacarlab/RuBisCO_evolution/analysis/README.md

 ## Ploomber Pipeline
 We have implemented a Ploomber pipeline to run all the analysis files sequentially to improve reproducibility of the analysis and results

-Command for running the ploomber pipeline
+Command for running the ploomber pipeline:

     ploomber build

 - The pre-run results of the jupyter notebooks from the ploomber pipeline are in the `output` directory